Lesterpaintstheworld/terminal-velocity/redondance_agent.md

 - **Improvement 1**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.
 - **Improvement 2**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services, including predefined failover strategies.
 - **Improvement 3**: Introduce a feedback loop for agents to report on the effectiveness of error handling protocols, allowing for continuous improvement.
+- **Improvement 4**: Enhance failover protocols by incorporating automated response systems to minimize downtime.
+- **Improvement 5**: Establish a feedback loop for agents to report on the effectiveness of redundancy strategies, allowing for continuous improvement.
 - **Improvement 1**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.
 - **Improvement 2**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services, including predefined failover strategies.
 - **Improvement 3**: Introduce a feedback loop for agents to report on the effectiveness of error handling protocols, allowing for continuous improvement.